Safe and quality aged care services

 Reviewing Aged Care Quality Standards

 The Aged Care Quality Standards define what good care should look like.
-We are urgently reviewing the Quality Standards, and aim to improve them with a focus on key areas, such as dementia, clinical care, governance, diversity and food and nutrition.
+We are reviewing the Quality Standards through significant consultation with older people, their families and carers, the sector and experts.
+We are improving the Quality Standards with a focus on key areas such as dementia, palliative care, clinical care, governance, diversity and food and nutrition.

 We are working with consumer groups, other government agencies, researchers and providers to develop an Aged Care Data Strategy.
-This will set out an agreed vision for the future national aged care data system.
-It will support people to make informed choices about their care, and help to manage, monitor and improve the quality and safety of aged care.
+This will set out an agreed vision and guiding principles, including safeguarding privacy and security for our future aged care data system.
+It will provide better information to support people to make informed choices about their care, and help to manage, monitor and improve the quality and safety of aged care.

 Growing a capable and committed workforce

-A skilled, diverse and valued workforce is needed to provide high-quality care.
-We are working on a range of solutions to boost workforce numbers and increase the skills of workers, including:
+Older people in Australia need a skilled, diverse and valued workforce to provide high-quality care.
+We are working on a range of solutions to boost workforce numbers and increase workers’ skills in the following ways:

 supporting a real wage increase for workers